-In Fig. \ref{fig:cross_comparison}, a small section within the particle layer is extracted from the entire simulation domain of the St-04.Z-01 run to demonstrate the ongoing operation of TC.
-The left panel shows the vorticity of the voids $\omega(\Omega_K)$ in units of local Keplerian frequency $\Omega_K$.
+In Figure \ref{fig:cross_comparison}, a small section within the particle layer is extracted from the entire simulation domain of the St-04.Z-01 run to demonstrate more clearly the ongoing operation of TC.
+The left panel shows the vorticity of the voids $\omega(\Omega_K)$ in units of the local Keplerian frequency $\Omega_K$.
 The particle count is shown in the same domain in the middle panel.
-The right panel shows the strain-rate $S(\Omega_K)$.
-A cross comparison between $\omega(\Omega_K)$ and particle count shows that the void regions with coherent vortices are selectively avoided by the particles, and the particle count reaches its maximum in pockets of the domain right outside the regions containing the vortex structures.
-Similarly a correlation between particle count and strain-rate can be observed when comparing the middle and the right panel.
+The right panel shows the local strain-rate $S(\Omega_K)$.
+A cross comparison between $\omega(\Omega_K)$ and particle count shows that the void regions with coherent vortices are selectively avoided by the particles, and the particle count reaches its maximum in pockets of the domain just outside the regions containing the vortex structures.
+Similarly a direct correlation between particle count and strain-rate can be observed when comparing the middle and the right panel.
 The high strain-rate regions match nicely with those having high particle counts.